-DESCRIPTION DELEGATE Collection and transfer of funds, not subject to Chief financial officer limits in 9.1 and Investment and Liability Finance manager Management Policy.
+DESCRIPTION DELEGATE Collection and transfer of funds, not subject to Chief financial officer limits in 9.1 and Investment and Liability Management Policy.
+Finance manager ivalingement roney.
 Financial accountant

 9.10.2 Approve Expenditure

 DESCRIPTION DELEGATE All purchases require an authorised purchase order.
 Authoriser must have the authority to approve the level of expenditure as per 9.9.1.
 1 0 1